gardener/gardener/docs/deployment/configuration.md

 The Seed cluster which is used to deploy the control plane of a Shoot cluster can be specified by the user in the Shoot manifest (see [here](../../example/shoot-azure.yaml#L10)).
 If it is not specified, the Gardener will try to find an adequate Seed cluster (one deployed in the same region at the same cloud provider) automatically.

 The cloud provider secrets can be stored in any namespace.
-With [`PrivateSecretBindings`](../../example/privatesecretbinding-core-aws.yaml) one can reference a secret in the same namespace, whereas one has to use [`CrossSecretBindings`](../../example/crosssecretbinding-default-my-aws-secret.yaml) when referencing a secret in another namespace.
+With [`SecretBindings`](../../example/secretbinding-core-aws.yaml) one can reference a secret in the same or in another namespace.
+These binding objects can also be used to reference `Quotas` for the specific secret.

 ## Configuration file for Gardener controller manager
 The Gardener controller manager does only support one command line flag which should be a path to a valid configuration file.